 Notes on the backup technology

 The steps required to restore and access files in backups might seem complicated, but we aim to make the process as simple as possible.
 Our backup technology focuses on data integrity while being fast and easy to operate.
-However, it comes with a couple of main differences to some other backup models.
+However, it comes with a couple of main differences from some other backup models.

 It is not possible to restore individual files automatically

 We handle storage devices and their backups as full media images.
 Access to individual files would require knowledge of used partitioning, file system and possible storage encryption, which would reduce your data privacy.
-Due to this, it is not possible for us to neither restore backups for you or provide a graphical user interface to access or browse contents of the backups.
+Due to this, it is not possible for us to neither restore backups for you nor provide a graphical user interface to access or browse the contents of the backups.

 Backups cannot be attached directly to a server

 Backups are stored in separate storage systems which maximize storage security over IO and access properties.
 Due to these limitations, it is not possible to directly attach backup snapshots.
 Instead, new standard storage can be created by cloning the backup.